vishchi/Basic-Todo-Flutter/README.md

 # Flutter To-Do List App

-A basic Flutter todolist sqflite application.
+A basic Flutter todolist GraphQL application.

 ## How to use this?